 The appointment and removal of the Company Secretary is a matter for the Board as a whole.
-The Board recognizes the fact that the Company Secretary should be suitably qualified and capable of carrying out the duties required.
+The Board recognizes the fact that the Company Secretary should be suitable qualified and capable of carrying out the duties required.

 All Board Members, particularly the Chairman, have unrestricted access to the advice and services of the Company Secretary for the purposes of the Board’s affairs and the business.

 The Board meets at least four (4) times a year, with additional meetings to be convened whenever necessary.
 The Directors receive notices of meetings, typically at least five (5) working days prior to the date of the meeting, highlighting the agenda complete with a full set of Board Papers to provide sufficient details of matters to be deliberated during the meeting.
 Information provided is not confined to financial data but also other non-financial information, both quantitative and qualitative, which is deemed to be critical in arriving at a sound and informed decision.

 Minutes of Board meetings together with decisions made by way of resolution passed are duly recorded and properly kept by the Company Secretary.
 The Minutes of each meeting signed by the Chairman of that meeting or by the Chairman of the next succeeding meeting shall be evidence of the proceedings that the meeting was duly convened and held.